Bakery counters in New Orleans worth queuing for: levain breads, laminated pastry, regional bakes and the morning ritual.

 District Donuts on Magazine ★ 4.4

-District Donuts on Magazine in New Orleans is the Lower Garden District doughnut shop on Magazine Street, with scratch-made doughnuts, breakfast sandwiches and post-11am sliders.
+District Donuts on Magazine in New Orleans is the Lower Garden District doughnut shop on Magazine Street, with scratch-made doughnuts, breakfast sandwiches.

 Tip: Daily doughnut flavours rotate; the Instagram feed announces the morning's drop.